Lifetimes of metastable windy states in two-dimensional Rayleigh-B\'enard convection with stress-free boundaries: Appendix

 \tabcolsep 8pt

 In the $Ra=10^7$ case, where our main ensemble size of $N=600$ is the largest, we have verified that our grid resolution is adequate, and that results are insensitive to how initial conditions are generated.
 As reported in \cref{tab:data}, this main ensemble was simulated with a resolution of $1536\times192$ using initial conditions generated from a single snapshot by random temperature perturbations of amplitude $A=10^{-4}$.
 We performed $N=500$ additional simulations on the finer grid $2048\times256$.
 The average over these lifetimes gives $\tau_m\approx2806$, which agrees with the main ensemble's value $\tau_m\approx2886$ to within the $\pm8\%$ margin of the 95\% confidence interval.
 This indicates that the resolution $1536\times192$ is adequate.
-It also indicates that $\tau_m$ is robust to the flow snapshot from which ICs are generated by random perturbations because different snapshots were used at the two different resolutions.
 We performed $N=800$ additional simulations on the coarser grid $1024\times128$.
 The average over these lifetimes gives $\tau_m\approx2332$.
 This is 19\% shorter than $\tau_m$ from the main ensemble, which indicates that $1024\times128$ is under-resolved and produces bias towards shorter lifetimes.
 Finally, at the same resolution as the main ensemble, we performed $N=300$ simulations whose initial temperature perturbations had the smaller amplitude of $A=10^{-5}$.
 The resulting lifetimes are exponentially distributed, as in all other cases, and their average gives the very similar estimate of $\tau_m\approx2864$.

+The same simulations used to confirm that $\tau_m$ is robust to increased resolution and to decreased perturbation amplitude also confirm that $\tau_m$ is robust to the flow snapshot from which initial conditions are generated by random perturbations.
+This is because the ensembles with medium and high resolutions with $A=10^{-4}$ used different snapshots, and so did the ensemble with medium resolution and $A=10^{-5}$.
+As reported above, all three snapshots led to similar $\tau_m$ estimates.